Guidelines & School Policies

 Our insurance company requires us to have an annually updated copy of driving licenses, driving records from the last 3 years, and certificates of insurance, if you will be driving on class field trips.
 Driving records need to be ordered online at www.txdps.state.tx.us/

 There is no childcare during the Thanksgiving, Christmas, Spring Break or summer vacations.
-Childcare is available for an additional charge during the two parent/teacher conference days.

 The objective of the St. Francis Library program is to help foster a lifelong love of reading and learning in each child.
 Students may check out books along the following guidelines: